-Visualizing Air Quality Data
+Visualizing Air Quality Data - Know through Graph of Air Pollution

 Air quality and health are intricately linked.
 Understanding the real-time status of urban and industrial air quality – and communicating this well – is important for ambient air quality control.

 Air quality visualization – the graphical display of data – helps us understand the distribution of air pollutants in the atmosphere.
-This is hard to do just by looking at a modern air quality monitor with its digital display.
+This is hard to do just by looking at a modern air monitor equipment with its digital display.

 By combining real-time monitoring data with python programming, one can easily visualize air monitoring data.
 Interactive graphs can be created which makes it easier to check air quality, and increasingly diverse colors can visually highlight the air quality level.
 Visualization of data has a resilient expression (more images and more insightful) than the original data table, which is favorable for further analysis of data.